Ziplines

 Configuration

-A Zipline's route is determined using De Casteljou's algorithm on all points in the Points
+A zipline's route is determined using De Casteljou's algorithm on all points in the Points

 folder.
 These must be named in a numbered sequence (eg. 1